 If autism hyperfocus drives your child to obsession, what should you do about it, and how much should you intervene?

 If this describes your child, you’re not alone.
-S(he) shares that trait with many others on the autism spectrum.
+Many on the autism spectrum deal with these same issues on a daily basis.

 Hyperfocus is an obsessive interest on one thing almost to the exclusion of everything else.
 Neurotypical (non-disabled) people also have interests, but for an autistic person, the degree of enthusiasm will be much more intense.